markconanan/test_automation/README.md

 # SauceLabs UI Automation

-This repo contains a Playwright UI automation framework for SauceLabs
+This repo contains a Playwright UI automation framework for SauceLabs.

 # Requirements